Publishing With Us

 - Blogs - text essays published online

-- Hosting - sharing useful resources, published elsewhere, with permission
+- Hosting - sharing useful resources, already published elsewhere, with permission

 I you are going to write with us please try to follow the following style guidelines:

-- In general we prefer numbers not words, especially for larger numbers e.g. there were 52 varieties of beans.
+- In general use numbers not words, especially for larger numbers e.g. there were 52 varieties of beans.

 - Use -ise in preference to -ize.